 Insoluble fiber forms the structure of plants.
-When you eat insoluble fiber, it does not dissolve in water and can’t be digested by intestinal bacteria.
-Therefore, it speeds up the flow of waste materials through your digestive system.
-This helps to prevent and reduce constipation.
+Insoluble fiber doesn’t dissolve in water and can’t be digested by intestinal bacteria.
+Therefore, it speeds up the flow of waste materials through your digestive system, preventing and reducing constipation.

 Soluble fiber is found in and around plant cells.
-Soluble fiber dissolves in water and forms a gel-like substance.
-Therefore, it slows the absorption of nutrients from your digestive system and attracts water.
-This prevents and reduces constipation, helps to control blood sugar, and reduces cholesterol in the blood.
+Unlike insoluble fiber, soluble fiber dissolves in water and forms a gel-like substance.
+It slows the absorption of nutrients from your digestive system and attracts water.
+This prevents and reduces constipation, helps control blood sugar, and reduces cholesterol in the blood.

 Soluble fiber is found in foods like beans, oats, fruits, vegetables, jams, jellies, pectin, and gums.